quiltdata/quilt/docs/advanced-features/sso-permissions.md

 ## Overview

-This feature allows Quilt admin to configure what roles and admin flag value are assigned to the user who logs in via SSO given on the user's ID token claims.
+This feature allows Quilt admin to configure what roles and admin flag value are assigned to the user who logs in via SSO based on the user's ID token claims.

 The configuration can be set with `quilt3.admin.sso_config.set()` or with admin UI.